 To comply with regulations issued under the Local Government Act 2003 and with the Council's Treasury Management Scheme of Delegation for 2016/17 (Appendix 8 of the Treasury Management Strategy Statement 2016/17).
-In accordance with the Scheme of Delegation, this report was presented to the Audit Committee for scruitiny on 25 July 2017, who resolved to forward the report onto the Executive Committee without comment.
-The report is due to be presented to the Full Council once it has been to this Committee.
+In accordance with the Scheme of Delegation, this report was presented to the Audit Committee for scruitiny on 25 July 2017, who resolved to forward the report without comment onto the Executive Committee.
+On 18 September 2017 the Executive Committee resolved to forward the report to the full Council without comment.